inspire-1a03/pip-2021-nilayyousefi/google-sheets.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+In this trend, we can see the biggest spike in hospitalizations due to COVID-19 during the holiday season.
+The 3 are interconnected and so, where there is a spike in cases we can see a spike in hospitalizations and deaths.

 ---

 ## 2. Ontario's testing and vaccination trends